puppetlabs/puppetlabs-stdlib/README.markdown

 * `multiple`: Determines if `match` and/or `after` can change multiple lines.
 If set to false, an exception will be raised if more than one line matches.
 Valid options: 'true', 'false'.
 Default: Undefined.
 * `name`: Sets the name to use as the identity of the resource.
 This is necessary if you want the resource namevar to differ from the supplied `title` of the resource.
 Valid options: String.
 Default: Undefined.
 * `path`: **Required.** Defines the file in which Puppet will ensure the line specified by `line`.
 Must be an absolute path to the file.
+* `replace`: Defines whether the resource will overwrite an existing line that matches the `match` parameter.
+If set to false and a line is found matching the `match` param, the line will not be placed in the file.
+Valid options: true, false, yes, no. Default: true

 ### Functions